TME 65: Why Do Blood Banks Irradiate Donated Blood? A Life-Saving Procedure You Should Know About

 2. Newborns & Premature Babies

-Their immune systems are underdeveloped.
+Their immune systems are still developing.

 Even a small number of donor WBCs can trigger GVHD.